SEO PowerSuite's Rank Tracker is a convenient tool to discover and track competitors:

-The TF-IDF tool in Rank Tracker analyzes the top-ranking pages for your target keywords and looks for terms and phrases that a large number of them use.
+The TF-IDF tool analyses the top-ranking pages for your target keywords and looks for frequently used ones.
 These are the topic-relevant terms and concepts that will help you increase the relevance (and hence the rankings) of your pages in the semantic search era.

-So, you don't just get a random keyword list — you get a list of semantically tied phrases that seem to be important and relevant to the search engines.
-And by gathering this kind of topical concepts, you'll be able to build a comprehensive content strategy.
+This way, you don't get a merely random keyword list — you get a list of semantically tied phrases that appear important and relevant to search engines.
+By gathering this kind of topical concepts, you'll be able to build a comprehensive content strategy.

-Okay, now that we have a list of competitors and a list of target keywords, it's time to look at the landscape of Google search results and see what kind of environment you're going to compete in.
+Now that we have a list of competitors and a list of the best keywords, it's time to look at the landscape of Google search results and see what kind of environment you are competing in.

-In Rank Tracker, there's a very handy feature to help you monitor SERP types and changes — the Google SERP Features column:
+In Rank Tracker, there's a very handy feature to help you run an SEO SERP analysis by monitoring SERP types and changes — Google SERP Features.